 Summary

-- Rep. Maxine Waters said the Trump family's involvement in virtual asset businesses is estimated to have generated about $1 billion in revenue.
+- It said Democratic Rep. Maxine Waters claimed the Trump family’s involvement in a virtual asset (cryptocurrency) business is estimated to have generated about $1 billion in revenue.

 Forecast Trend Report by Period

-As the U.S. House Financial Services Committee held a hearing on tokenization, debate continued over the involvement of President Trump's family in virtual asset (cryptocurrency) businesses.
+As the U.S. House Financial Services Committee held a hearing on tokenization, debate continued over the Trump family’s involvement in virtual asset (cryptocurrency) businesses.

-According to crypto-focused media outlet CoinDesk on the 25th (local time), Rep. Maxine Waters (D) said, "Clear corruption has been revealed in the Trump family's involvement in virtual asset businesses," adding that "they are estimated to have earned about $1 billion in revenue."
+According to crypto-focused media outlet CoinDesk on the 25th (local time), Rep. Maxine Waters, a Democrat, said, "Clear corruption has emerged involving the Trump family’s participation in the virtual-asset business," adding that it is "estimated to have generated about $1 billion in revenue."

-Across the hearing, however, a consensus emerged that tokenization technology is becoming a reality rather than the future.
+Meanwhile, the hearing broadly reflected a consensus that tokenization technology is becoming a reality rather than a future concept.

-Many lawmakers also agreed that security tokens likewise need regulation and investor-protection safeguards at the same level as traditional securities.
+Many lawmakers also agreed that security tokens require regulation and investor-protection mechanisms on par with those for traditional securities.

 JH Kim